abbodi1406/BatUtil/YAOCTRI/YAOCTRU_ReadMe.txt

 if not specified, "Monthly" will be used

 supported values:
 InsiderFast
 MonthlyPreview
 Monthly
 MonthlyEnterprise
 SemiAnnualPreview
 SemiAnnual
-Perpetual2019
+DogfoodDevMain
+MicrosoftElite
+PerpetualVL2019
 MicrosoftLTSC
-MicrosoftElite
-DogfoodDevMain
+PerpetualVL2021
+MicrosoftLTSC2021

 - uLevel